jmvdb5/starFunctions/README.md

 *Also see package testing for more information*

 # Usage and description
-This package includes a dataset along with a method to calculate the distance to a star (in Parsecs)
+This package includes a dataset along with a method to calculate the distance to a star (in Parsecs) or the surface area (in Kilometers)

 ## Setup and loading data
 The following is how to install the package along with including the dataset